Baby’s first cold/flu is probably every parent’s worst nightmare.

 Seriously the best and one of my most used gifts!

-Once we tried a battery-powered nasal aspirator (for the SAME EXACT PRICE!), at the recommendation of my cousin, we never looked back!
+We tried a battery-powered nasal aspirator (for the SAME EXACT PRICE!), at the recommendation of my cousin, we never looked back!

 I am not saying that battery-powered nasal aspirators are not without their flaws (there is definitely room for improvement!), but they are WAYY better than physically sucking out your baby’s boogies.